Bunching and Taxing Multidimensional Skills: Quantitative Results

+Second, we now use our theoretical results in Corollary \ref{p:el} to identify bunching.
+If the multidimensional optimal tax formula without bunching does not hold, then the indirect utility function is not strongly convex for worker $p$.
+By Lemma \ref{l:strconvex}, this implies that worker type $p$ is bunched.
+Numerically, we analyze deviations from the multidimensional optimal tax formula without bunching to establish bunching.
+We apply this method in the right panel of \Cref{f:baselinepR1emp}.
+The figure shows the deviations from the multidimensional optimal tax formula without bunching on a log base 10 scale.
+The right panel delivers the same bunching region as the left panel in the bottom left (light) region.

+The third approach to identify bunching is based directly on the definition of bunching (see Section \ref{s:bunching_theory}).
 When different worker types bunch, they are assigned identical task levels.
-A worker $\alpha$ is bunched if there are any other workers who are assigned the same task levels $x(\alpha)$.
-Visually, we draw the isocurves corresponding to both $x_c(\alpha)$ and $x_m(\alpha)$ displayed on Figure \ref{f:data_results} in the worker space $\alpha$ and assess whether the isocurves intersect for any other worker $\alpha'$.
+Worker $\alpha$ is bunched if there are other workers who are assigned the same task levels $x(\alpha)$.
+Visually, we draw the isocurves corresponding to both $x_c(\alpha)$ and $x_m(\alpha)$ displayed on Figure \ref{f:bunching_ill} in the worker space $\alpha$ and assess whether the isocurves intersect for any other worker $\alpha'$.
 If there exists a worker $\alpha' \neq \alpha$ such that the isocurves intersect, then workers $\alpha$ and $\alpha'$ are bunched.